-The coefficient comes from a multivariable linear regression where we regress batch tendency on our primary outcomes.
-We control for time and shift fixed effects (necessary for quasi-random assignment), patient-level variables, hospital occupancy, and whether the patient also had laboratory tests ordered during their visit.
+The coefficient comes from a multivariable linear regression where we regress batch tendency on our primary outcomes. control for time and shift fixed effects (necessary for quasi-random assignment), patient-level variables, hospital occupancy, whether the patient also had laboratory tests ordered during their visit, and vital signs.
 The table shows that results are robust to batching definition.
 Standard errors are clustered at the physician level.

 *p<0.1; **p<0.05; ***p<0.01